lgpearson1771/Memory-Bank-MCP/docs/MCP_INTEGRATION_GUIDE.md

 When working correctly, you should see:

 1. **In AI Assistant:**
-   - 6 new tools available: analyze_project, generate_memory_bank, resolve_sync_conflicts, etc.
+   - 6 tools available: analyze_project, generate_memory_bank, resolve_sync_conflicts, etc.
    - Tool descriptions and parameters
    - Ability to call tools and get responses